-In the earlier versions of Windows 7, to play some media files, one had to download and install codec files or use alternative media player such as QuickTime, VLC, etc.
+In the earlier versions of Windows, to play some media files, one had to download and install codec files or use an alternative media player such as QuickTime, VLC, etc.

-But in Windows 7, you will be able to be able to play DivX, XviD & QuickTime .mov files without installing any codecs or using alternate media players.
+In Windows 11/10/8/7, now you will be able to play DivX, XviD & QuickTime .mov files without installing any codecs or using alternate media players.

 Microsoft has added built-in native DivX and XviD support to playback movies & video files encoded in these formats.

 Simply double-click the media files to play them.